nocommentlab/Hedera/README.md

 ## What is the IDBF

-The **IDBF - Indicator Database File** is the file that Hedera uses to perform searches on the endpoints.
-It is divided in two main sections: the **header** and the **body**.
+The **IDBF - Indicator Database File** is Hedera's file to perform searches on the endpoints.
+It is divided into two main sections: the **header** and the **body**.

 ### The info property

-The **info** property rappresents the header section and is always written on-top of the IDBF file.
+The **info** property represents the header section and is always written on top of the IDBF file.
 It is composed of the following fields:

-- **author**: this field contains the real-name or the nickname of the analyst that has written the IDBF file
+- **author**: this field contains the real name or the nickname of the analyst that has written the IDBF file
 - **date**: this field indicates the date when the IDBF file is written
 - **description**: this field contains a short description of the IDBF file.